-One of the tricky problems presented to lawmakers by AIDS is the fact that, at least in developed countries, the groups initially presenting in large numbers with the HIV infection already stigmatised and, in some senses, "socially were refer to homosexual or bisexual men, outcast"28.
-I intravenous drug users and prostitutes.
-Public opinion polls suggest widespread support, at least in my own country, for Thus, a 1987 Australian mandatory testing of such groups. for compulsory testing of support survey showed 90% homosexuals; 86% were for immigrants entering Australia; 83% for prisoners in gaol and even 57% for tourists entering the country29.
+One of the tricky problems presented to lawmakers by AIDS is the fact that, at least in developed countries, the groups initially presenting in large numbers with the HIV infection were already stigmatised and, in some senses, "socially outcast" I refer to homosexual or bisexual men, intravenous drug users and prostitutes.
+Public opinion polls suggest widespread support, at least in my own country, for mandatory testing of such groups.
+Thus, a 1987 Australian survey showed 90% support for compulsory testing of homosexuals; 86% were for immigrants entering Australia; 83%.